MichaelCurrin/learn-to-code/en/topics/version_control/Git/configure/commit_message_template.md

 You might put a project name or branch name as the prefix.
 This is useful for including a Jira ticket number for example.
 This solution relies on functionality built into `git` and works well whether committing on the command-line or with an IDE (such as VS Code, which pre-fills the commit message field as soon as you finish a commit).

-At any time you remove the template from the current commit message and then on the next commit the template will be used again.
+You can always edit or delete the template text for a particular commit and it will reppear the next time.

 You can also make template file empty to turn the prefix behavior off.